knetsolutions/KNet/docs/overview.rst

 Building the Network Topology for their research activity is still nightmare.

 KNet is Virtual Network Topology Builder, it builds the Network Topology as a real network environment.
 It means the Nodes are built with Docker Containers.
+Currently it supports Hosts, Servers, Routers Nodes.

+KNet Virtual Network Topology Builder supports building the Traditional Networks as well as SDN Test bed.

+Host is built with basic required tools such as iperf, Traceroute, curl, Hping3.
+Server is built with apache2 webserver.
+Router is built with Quagga Router.

-User can install any required packages (apache2,mysql,hacking tools.. etc) User have full control on the nodes to generate the real time original protocol traffic(no simulation).
+User can install any required packages (mysql,hacking tools.. etc) in the nodes.
+User have full control on the nodes to generate the real time original protocol traffic(no simulation).

 Architecture